RohitTayal97/flipkart-help/README.md

 # Flipkart Help Chat

-This is a chat app designed for Flipkart customer support.
-It allows users to view a list of chats and open a selected chat to see the conversation history.
-The chat list can be filtered by chat title or order ID.
-Each chat item displays relevant information, such as product image, chat title, order ID, and date of the last message.
+This is Flipkart customer support app.
+It allows users to view a list of orders and open a selected order to see the conversation history.
+The order list can be filtered by order name or order ID.
+Each order item displays relevant information, such as product image, order name, order ID, and date of the last message.
 Users can send text messages from an input box, and an inline date label separates messages on different dates.

 ## Deployed at